Srijita-31/Srijita-31/README.md

 ---

-🌱 Currently learning AI and Cloud Computing.
+🌱 Currently learning AI and MERN.
+🧭 Exploring Cloud and Blockchain technologies.
+ Passionate about turning data into meaningful insights & contributing to open source.

 📧 **How to reach me:** srijita.ghorai2003@gmail.com